octet-stream/form-data/readme.md

 1. Spec-compliant: implements every method of the [`FormData interface`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
 2. Supports Blobs and Files sourced from anywhere: you can use builtin [`fileFromPath`](#filefrompathpath-filename-options---promisefile) and [`fileFromPathSync`](#filefrompathsyncpath-filename-options---file) helpers to create a File from FS, or you can implement your `BlobDataItem` object to use a different source of data.
-3. Supports both ESM and CJS targets.
-See [`ESM/CJS support`](#esmcjs-support) section for details.
-4. Written on TypeScript and ships with TS typings.
+3. Written on TypeScript and ships with TS typings.
-5. Isomorphic, but only re-exports native FormData object for browsers.
+4. Isomorphic, but only re-exports native FormData object for browsers.
 If you need a polyfill for browsers, use [`formdata-polyfill`](https://github.com/jimmywarting/FormData)
-6. It's a [`ponyfill`](https://ponyfill.com/)!
+5. It's a [`ponyfill`](https://ponyfill.com/)!
 Which means, no effect has been caused on `globalThis` or native `FormData` implementation.

 ## Installation